Ludwig Quidde

 Ludwig Quidde (/de/; 23 March 1858 - 4 March 1941) was a German politician and pacifist who is mainly remembered today for his acerbic criticism of German Emperor Wilhelm II.
 Quidde's long career spanned four different eras of German history: Otto von Bismarck (until 1890), the Hohenzollern Empire under Wilhelm II (1888–1918), the Weimar Republic (1918-1933); and Nazi Germany.
 In 1927, Quidde was awarded the Nobel Peace Prize.

+Early life and career

 Born into a wealthy bourgeois merchant family, Quidde grew up in Bremen, read history and got involved in the activities of the German Peace Society (Deutsche Friedensgesellschaft).
 In his younger years, he had already opposed Bismarck's policies.
 In 1881 he received his PhD at the University of Göttingen.